Edward F. Crawford (businessman)

-Edward Francis Crawford (born April 25, 1938) is an American businessman and entrepreneur who served as the U.S. Ambassador to Ireland from 2019 to 2021.
+Edward Francis Crawford (born April 25, 1938) is an American businessman, entrepreneur, and former diplomat who served as the 24th U.S. ambassador to Ireland from 2019 to 2021.
 He previously served as chairman and CEO of Park-Ohio Holdings, "an industrial supply chain logistics and diversified manufacturing business."

 Early life and education

 Crawford's parents were Irish immigrants from Cork.
 His mother, Kate (Kay) Crawford (née Healy), originally came from Boherbue.

 In 1948, his father, an electrician, together with Crawford's mother and two brothers wanted to move to California.
 During the move, as they were traveling on Route 20 in Ohio, their car broke down.
 His mother found an apartment for the family in Cleveland Heights and the family stayed in Ohio, where Crawford grew up.

 In the early 1960s, Crawford attended night school at John Carroll University.
 He was a member of the Army National Guard from 1960 through 1963.